odiseoteam/SyliusAvataxPlugin/doc/onboarding.md

    Please ensure, to configure the zone where the taxes will be applied.

 If everything is ok, you are able to use an Avatax integration 🎉

+### Avatax codes

+This plugin uses Avatax codes by default for products and shipping, but you can configure it.

+1. Find the codes that best suit your Store in the [Tax Codes Search](https://taxcode.avatax.avalara.com/):